 - Godiva Chocolate Cheesecake (gluten free upon request)

-Here is how each item fared against the Nima Sensor and a bit of commentary about each as well.
-As you will soon see, you win some and you lose some.
+Here is how each item fared against the Nima Sensor and some commentary about each.
+As you’ll see, you win some, and you lose some.

 (1) Chicken Lettuce Wraps